prisma/prisma1/docs/0.x/04-Reference/04-GraphQL-API/05-File-Management.md

 File uploads using the File API are not governed by the permissions on the `File` type.
 As such, everyone can upload files to your project.
 Please reach out in the [Forum](https://graph.cool/forum) or [Slack](https://slack.graph.cool) if you have any questions about this.

+#### You must create the File type in your types.graphql otherwise you will recieve 500 error reponses from the server.

 ### Current limitations

 You can't upload files when you defined a required field on the `File` type.